Home

 William Henry Denmead married Hester Eliza Brain (1840 - 1914 (VIC BDM Ref 5742, the daughter of William Brain and Ann Mell)), in 1868 (VIC BDM Ref 1250).
 William and Hester Denmead had the following children:

-1871 - Marriage of Ann Denmead to Bamford Bebee
+1871 - Ann Denmead marries Bamford Bebee

-Ann Denmead (born abt 1843) married Bamford Bebee (born c.1823-1884) in Geelong in 1871 (VIC BDM Ref 2085).
+Ann Denmead (born abt 1843) married (John) Bamford Bebee (born c.1823-1884) in Geelong in 1871 (VIC BDM Ref 2085).
 Bebee was born around 1823 in Huntingdonshire, England, to John Bebee and (unknown) Selby.
-Bebee was the gardener of Roseneath Station, Casterton.
+Bebee was the gardener of Roseneath Station, Casterton, in South Western Victoria.
+According to the link, the land between Warrock and Nangeela on the Glenelg River was taken up by Messrs Matthew Gibson and James Jackson in October 1840, and named the run 'Roseneath'.
+Bamford Bebee was recorded as the gardener at Roseneath from 1874.

-They had the following children:
+Bamford and Ann Denmead had the following children:

 1874 - Death of Nathaniel Denmead